astroumd/lmtoy/docs/reduction_overview.md

   It also depends on having symlinks between the $WORK_LMT/$PID and $WORK_LMT/lmtoy_run/

   It would be useful to have the phase-2 spreadsheet here, so some of the pipeline parameters can be extracted.
-Are we allowed to keep a copy here ?
+QUESTION: *Are we allowed to keep a copy here ?*

   - add obsnums of the source (there's a script than can make a template)